(CNN) — Who doesn't want to be basking on a balmy beach right now?

-Camps Bay (Cape Town, South Africa) – "Cape Town, South Africa is my favorite beach destination," says Malin.
-Among his shots of the area are this one of Camps Bay.
-"I went to Cape Town for the first time three years ago and I've been every year since.
-I can't go a whole year without Cape Town."
+"Cape Town, South Africa, which happens to be my favorite beach destination," he says.
+"I went to Cape Town for the first time three years ago and I've been every year since."